-Support - Total number of submissions - 173 This development presents a very positive outcome for Leederville.
+Support - Total number of submissions - 173 93.
+This development presents a very positive outcome for Leederville.
 Whilst adding to its commercial appeal, it seems to be sensitive enough to also retain the uniqueness of Leederville's local village and connected laneway appeal.
-Good initiative and welcome the changes here.
-The plans are exciting and the proponents track record for delivery is a good thing for the proposal and for Leederville.
-I think this is a great idea as will alleviate the parking shortage Leederville and will help to revitalise the town centre, attracting commuters and visitors to the local businesses.
-Looks like a positive outcome The concepts are excellent and will revitalise an area that has been wasted for many years without losing the parking.
+94. Good initiative and welcome the changes here.
+95. The plans are exciting and the proponents track record for delivery is a good thing for the proposal and for Leederville.
+96. I think this is a great idea as will alleviate the parking shortage Leederville and will help to revitalise the town centre, attracting commuters and visitors to the local businesses.
+97. Looks like a positive outcome 98.
+The concepts are excellent and will revitalise an area that has been wasted for many years without losing the parking.
 It will add more depth to Leederville entertainment areas and shopping areas which I believe have been in need of upgrade for some time.
-Will encourage me to come back more often to Leederville Exciting.
-Supportive.
-Great start to revitalise an underutilised area.
+Will encourage me to come back more often to Leederville.
+99. Exciting.
+100. Supportive.
+101. Great start to revitalise an underutilised area.
 Making sure that the activation and public realms are perfect or this may turn into another east Perth.
 Making sure there is enough dwellings, offices and mixture of businesses to have 24/7 activation rather than 9-5.
 Having cohesive architecture rather than multiple landmark towers to create a sense of place rather than the building screaming at you.
-Very supportive of the plan.
+102. Very supportive of the plan.
 Provides a good mix of proposed uses and activation spaces, and is respectful of the areas existing charm.
-This is a great proposal to continue the gentrification of the Leederville Town Centre with Hesperia the market-leading proponent to deliver this project.
-In support of the proposal, it will increase activity and amenity in Leederville.
-The plan seems well thought through and I support the proposal.
+103. This is a great proposal to continue the gentrification of the Leederville Town Centre with Hesperia the market-leading proponent to deliver this project.
+104. In support of the proposal, it will increase activity and amenity in Leederville.
+105. The plan seems well thought through and I support the proposal.
 It will help revitalise Leederville.
 It will help small businesses thrive and create a positive and dynamic town centre.
-Plan looks great - would welcome the change.
-I believe that the business plan / concept for the Leederville town centre is entirely appropriate for this area and represents a far better use of the available land and the City's assets than is currently the case.
-I support the project because it does not impact on the heritage values of Oxford Street and it leaves the City with an ongoing asset and income stream for the benefit of future ratepayers.
+106. Plan looks great - would welcome the change.
+107. 108.
 Looks great and part of the revitalization of Leederville.
 Hesperia deserve support given their track record of well designed projects.
-I support the land transaction as it will pour new life into an under utilised area.
+109. I support the land transaction as it will pour new life into an under utilised area.
 Being so close to the CBD, we need to develop these areas and create more mixed use developments.
-Very supportive of this proposal.
-Amazing opportunity for urban renewal in a already great precinct.
-I work very close to Leederville so I am really pleased and excited to hear that there might be apartments available to buy in the future.
-I currently have a long commute and would jump at the chance to stay closer.
-As I am on the Joondalup line I use the train station daily so hoping an upgrade to that is also included in the remit.
+110. Very supportive of this proposal.
+111. Amazing opportunity for urban renewal in a already great precinct.
+112. 113.
 A new development would bring further life to the area and create a greater hub for entertainment.
-The business plan looks very favourable for the city and local community!
+114. The business plan looks very favourable for the city and local community!
 Congratulations to all involved, I'm in full support of this business plan.
 I support the height bonus, 14 storeys is not too high in this location being on the freeway and 30 min walk into the city.
 Medium density housing over urban sprawl any day.
 It will be fantastic to see additional space in Leederville for offices and residential.
 The parking concerns raised by the community, in my view are negligible.
 Parking will be managed well and net parking is increasing post development.
 I fully support the parking management plan.
 This is an exciting opportunity for Leederville.